 The extent of the council's property investment portfolio is limited to such an extent that any downturn, whilst potentially impacting on the MTFS, would be manageable.
-For example a 10% reduction in rental income equates to approx. £79k or 0.7% of the total net budget.
+For example a 10% reduction in rental income equates to approx. £62k or 0.5% of the total net budget.
+Despite recent economic pressures, generally rental income streams have been resilient during this challenging period.
+A further risk relates to capital inflation costs in the current climate, which could potentially impact on the affordability of projects, although additional resources have been allocated to mitigate this risk.

-Capital Resources
+• Capital Resources

-The proposed capital programme is fully funded from existing resources.
-However the MTFS does commit future capital receipts towards debt repayment and should these receipts not materialise this would create a shortfall/pressure on the revenue budget.
+The proposed capital programme is funded from a combination of existing resources, external funding and borrowing.
+The MTFS does commit future capital receipts towards debt repayment and should these receipts not materialise this would create a shortfall / pressure on the revenue budget.

-Revenue Budget
+• Revenue Budget